 How do I reinvest dividends from Pearler?

 To reinvest your dividends, you will have to nominate it for dividend reinvestment (via the share registry for your stock).
-At present, dividends cannot be paid into your Pearler cash account.

 If you happen to have a Dividend Reinvestment Plan (DRP) with another broker, you will have to set up the DRP again once you transfer your shares to Pearler.

 You can also request to have dividends paid directly into your Pearler AUD account.